-I fully commit to Building Bridges to College in the following ways:
+I fully commit to Focus on Your Future in the following ways:

 - 1. I will make sure that my student arrives at school before 8:17 a.m.
-(1st period) and stays until the end of his or her school day or 9:00 a.m. if my student begins second period. - 2.
+(1st period) and stays until the end of their school day or 9:00 a.m. if my student begins second period. - 2.
 My student will only miss school due to illness, medical appointments, bereavement, or special circumstances approved by the school. - 3.
 I will do whatever it takes for my student to learn. - 4.
 I will encourage my student to ask for extra credit homework. - 5.
 I will support the school to help ensure my student attends mandatory tutorial if they are required to do so. - 6.
 I will carefully read all correspondence sent from school. - 7.
 I understand that there is a system of rewards and consequences related to student conduct and work completion.
-I will support this system and the decisions made by No Excuses College Prep teachers and administrator. - 8.
-I understand that my student must follow the No Excuses College Prep rules so as to protect the safety, interests, and rights of all individuals at the school. - 9.
-My student is responsible for his or her behavior.
+I will support this system and the decisions made by teachers and the administrator. - 8.
+I understand that my student must follow the Focus on Your Future rules so as to protect the safety, interests, and rights of all individuals at the school. - 9.
+My student is responsible for their behavior.

-Signature: Date: Signature: Date:
+Signature: Date: 5